alvarorf/rails-forms/README.md

 - Step 2: Open the project folder where the repository was downloaded.
 Once you are in that folder, open a terminal and make sure that it will be opened in that specific folder.
 - Step 3: Once you are in the terminal, just type in: `bundle install`.
 This will install the required dependencies for this project.
 - Step 4: Now, you need to run the migrations.
 To do this, while in the project root folder type in: `rails db:migrate`.
 - Step 5: Now, to try the project type in: `rails server` and then go to `localhost:3000/users/new`.
 There, you will be able to add users (make sure that you type in a valid email address, a user longer than 3 characters and a password of at least 8 characters).
-If you want to edit a user, you can do so by going to `localhost:3000/users/new`.
+If you want to edit a user, you can do so by going to `localhost:3000/users/edit?id=theuserid`, for instance: `localhost:3000/users/edit?id=1`.
 If you are unsure if this worked, you can check the users created by typing in in your terminal `rails console` and then listing the users with `User.all`.

 ### Authors